A good briefing leads to a better proposal

 Budget is the topic most often avoided in a pitch document.
 Clients keep it vague for fear that agencies will try to squeeze every last penny out of it.
 But that backfires: agencies that don’t know the budget end up presenting proposals that are way off the mark.
 That wastes everyone’s time.

-Provide a range.
+Provide a budget range.
 "We are working with a budget of €50,000 to €75,000, excluding VAT."
-This is specific enough to receive relevant proposals, but still gives the agency some leeway to make choices.
-An agency that knows its craft will present a proposal that fits within that framework—and will let you know if the scope of the project pushes the limits of the budget.
+This is specific enough to receive relevant proposals, but still gives the agency room to make choices.
+An agency that knows its business will present a proposal that fits within that framework and will let you know if the level of ambition pushes the limits of the budget.

 Please also describe the requirements.
 Does the location need to be in a specific region?
 Are there any days or times that are not available?
 Are there any restrictions related to sustainability, the GDPR, or procurement policies?
 Are there any preferred suppliers who have already been contracted?